ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 There is a growing number of online services providing **continuous integration** ([CI]) services.
-Although the free tier is unlikely to provide you with sufficient resources to carry out entire data analyses on your data, you are encouraged to use CIs to verify your code’s reproducibility and correct execution on a set of unit-tests using "toy"/simulated data or on a subset of the real dataset.
+Although the free tier is unlikely to provide you with sufficient resources to carry out entire data analyses on your data, you are encouraged to use CIs.
+They can help verify your code’s reproducibility and correct execution, as well as the reproducibility of your results.
+CIs can be used on a set of unit-tests using "toy"/simulated data or on a subset of the real dataset.
 For example, see [simple workflow](https://github.com/ReproNim/simple_workflow) code for [a very simple, re-executable neuroimaging publication](https://f1000research.com/articles/6-124/).